Debra Jo Fondren

 Debra Jo Fondren (born February 5, 1955) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for the September 1977 issue and Playmate of the Year for 1978.
 Her pictorial was photographed by Robert Scott Hooper.

 Career

 Fondren, who lived in Lumberton, Texas, and was working as a waitress at Gallagher's in Beaumont, Texas, was discovered on a visit to Las Vegas by photographer Robert Scott Hooper, who also photographed her centerfold, featuring her very long, almost knee-length blonde hair.
 Fondren had guest-starring roles on television series such as Mork & Mindy and Fantasy Island.
 She also appeared in movies such as Spit Fire.
-In 2007, she returned home to the Lumberton/Silsbee, Texas, area, having stated she had enough of the California lifestyle and now operates a beauty school in her home area.
+In 2007, she returned home to the Lumberton/Silsbee, Texas, area, having stated she could not afford to live in an expensive city and now operates a beauty school in her home area.